chenxingqiang/jax-ml/doc/developers/contributing.rst

 * When editing reStructuredText (``.rst``) files, try to keep line length under 88 characters when possible (exceptions include links and tables).

-* In scikit-learn reStructuredText files both single and double backticks surrounding text will render as inline literal (often used for code, e.g., `list`).
+* In jax-learn reStructuredText files both single and double backticks surrounding text will render as inline literal (often used for code, e.g., `list`).
 This is due to specific configurations we have set.
 Single backticks should be used nowadays.